JayVee-Digital-Labs/jvdl-design-system/README.md

 ## Description

 A Common Design System to be used in JVDL Projects.
+If you happen to stumble upon this, feel free to use, **But I will not get back to any feature requests, but requests will be evaluated first**.

 ## How to Use